 The vaccine comes as a powder which is mixed with sterile water before use.
-PRIORIX-TETRA is injected under the skin (subcutaneously).
+PRIORIX-TETRA is injected under the skin (subcutaneously) or into the muscle (intramuscularly).
 PRIORIX-TETRA is generally injected into the upper leg in infants under 12 months of age.
 In children over 12 months of age the injection may be given in the upper arm.

 PRIORIX-TETRA should never be given into a vein.

 The appropriate time and number of doses that will be given will be determined by your doctor on the basis of appropriate official recommendations.

 If your child misses a scheduled dose, talk to your doctor or nurse and arrange another visit as soon as possible.

 - do not become pregnant for one month after receiving PRIORIX-TETRA vaccination.
 Talk to your doctor as soon as possible, if you do become pregnant within this time.

 THINGS YOU MUST DO: